User Score: 5943

 --Gautier's Steeplechase (trained animal act)

---Hume Cronyn & Jessica Tandy (actors) - perform a scene from "Alice in Wonderland" (with Lilli Palmer?)
+--Hume Cronyn & Jessica Tandy (actors) - perform a scene from "Alice in Wonderland" with Cronyn as Humpty Dumpty and Tandy playing Alice.

 "The Samuel Goldwyn Story"